kernelmachine/silo-lm/README.md

 ### Downstream tasks evals
-We currently support these downstream tasks: agn, amazon, cr, dbpedia, hyp, mr, rotten_tomatoes, rte, sste, yelp.
+We currently support these downstream tasks: `agn, amazon, cr, dbpedia, hyp, mr, rotten_tomatoes, rte, sste, yelp`

 For downstream tasks, you need to specify the datastore you want to use (raw_file, index_path).
-There are several parameters you can explore, including K (number of retrieved tokens), KNN_TEMP (temperature for kNN distribution), inter_lambda (interpolation lambda).
+There are several parameters you can explore including K (number of retrieved tokens), KNN_TEMP (temperature for kNN distribution), inter_lambda (interpolation lambda).

 For example:
 ```bash
 raw_file="new-amazon" # new-amazon # cc-news # Wikipedia_(en)